nikkorn/mistreevous/README.md

 ```

 ### Step
-A step decorator defines a blackboard function to call whenever the decorated node is updated as part of a tree step.
+A step callback defines a function to call whenever the associated node is updated as part of a tree step.

 ```
 root {
-    sequence step(OnMoving){
+    sequence step(OnMoving) {
         action [WalkNorthOneSpace]
         action [WalkEastOneSpace]
         action [WalkSouthOneSpace]